 Today’s post got inspired by my dear blogging friend AJ, she asked me if I could show how I edit my blog photos.
 So here we go.
 I don’t feel like I adjust them a lot.
-I always try to get the best possible shot and just play around with the exposure afterwards.
+I always try to get the best possible shot and just play around with the exposure afterward.

 Step No. 1 My Camera + setting

 For all of my blog photos and even for most of my Instagram images, I use my Olympus PEN E-PL7.
 It is hands down, the best camera I ever used.
 The Pen is super handy, easy to navigate and takes beautiful pictures.
 The flappable screen makes her the perfect ‘blogger’ / selfie camera.
 When shooting in AUTO you can also choose in the menu to change the brightness or blur effect.
-Don’t hate on my, but my camera is most times in AUTO setting.
+Don’t hate me, but my camera is most times in AUTO setting.
 Just when I have a big post shooting and know the lightning won’t change I set up everything in M. As I just have the standard 14-42 mm lens (which is totally fine!)
 I often increase the blur effect.
 So my background is a little washed out.

 I’m more than happy with my camera and lens.
 But later this year I’ll invest in a new lens, the 45 mm one.
 It’s the best for perfect blurry background blog photos.